STEM School Highlands Ranch shooting: Shooting

-At 1:53 pm, Erickson and McKinney entered the school carrying handguns and other weapons hidden in a guitar case and a backpack.
+At 1:53 pm, Devon Erickson and Alec McKinney entered the school carrying handguns and other weapons hidden in a guitar case and a backpack.
 They opened fire in classroom 107, shooting several students from two doors located on opposite sides of the classroom.
 The school proceeded to announce a lockdown, and the Douglas County Sheriff's Office issued a warning via Twitter to avoid the area, describing it as an "unstable situation".
 Police responded to the school two minutes after the first 911 call and a bomb disposal robot was brought to the school after tactical gear was found inside one of the suspects' vehicles.
 A direct two-way radio link from the school to Douglas County Sheriff's dispatch center is credited with the prompt response; the STEM School is one of only a few so equipped.

 Before the shooting, the students in classroom 107 were watching The Princess Bride in a dark classroom.
-Devon Erickson was in the room and was sent to the nurse's office after he complained about feeling sick.
-Alec McKinney, despite not being scheduled for the class, was also in the room to tell a friend to leave the room.
-However, McKinney told a different person to leave the room and they did.
-The same friend who Alec McKinney intended to warn, received a message from Erickson to meet him in the bathroom.
-He didn't go.
+Erickson was in the room and was sent to the nurse's office after he complained about feeling sick.
+McKinney, despite not being scheduled for the class, was also in the room to tell a friend to leave.
+Though McKinney was unsuccessful, a different person was told to leave the room, and they did.
+The same friend who McKinney intended to warn received a message from Erickson to meet him in the bathroom; he did not go.
 As Erickson was in the nurse's office, McKinney waited outside for him.
-Eventually, Erickson came out from the office with McKinney and returned to class minutes later.
-While in class, Erickson sent a text to McKinney to start the shooting.
-Erickson picked up his guitar case and walked to one of the classroom doors to seal it.
-According to a student, Devon Erickson allegedly pulled out a Glock handgun from his guitar case and yelled, "nobody move".
-Kendrick Ray Castillo jumped on him and was fatally shot in the chest.
-Erickson was then subdued and disarmed by two other students.
-Erickson discharged four rounds during the shooting, with the last shot causing the gun to malfunction.
-In total, he killed Castillo and injured two students (one of the students subduing him and a student who was in a neighboring classroom).
+Eventually, Erickson came out and returned to class with McKinney minutes later.
+While in class, Erickson sent a text to McKinney to start shooting.
+He then picked up his guitar case and walked to one of the classroom doors to seal it.

+According to a student, Erickson pulled out a Glock handgun from his guitar case and yelled, "Nobody move!"
+Kendrick Ray Castillo then jumped on him and was fatally shot in the chest.
+Erickson was subsequently subdued and disarmed by two other students.
+He fired four rounds during the shooting, with the last shot causing the gun to malfunction.
+In total, he killed Castillo and injured two others: one of the students subduing him and a student in a neighboring classroom.